gridaphobe/research-exam/slides.md

 Must define a new type/generator for *each* precondition!

+# Recap

+- brute-force enumeration of inputs suffers from input explosion
+- random generation enables testing larger inputs
+    - but requires custom generators for preconditions

 # Outline

 1. Human-generated tests
 2. Machine-enumerated inputs
-3. **Concolic Execution**
+3. **Dynamic-Symbolic Execution**
 4. Type-targeted testing

-# Concolic Execution
+# Dynamic-Symbolic Execution

-- Specify correctness condition (e.g. don't crash!)
+- Hard-code correctness condition (e.g. don't crash!)
-- Search for inputs designed to violate it
+- Machine searches for inputs that violate it
     - enumerate program paths via symbolic execution
     - aim for 100% coverage as quickly as possible